bitcointranscripts/bitcointranscripts/adopting-bitcoin/2022/how-to-get-started-contributing-sustainably-to-bitcoin-core.md

 I arrived and I taught myself C++ while doing it.
 Python came quickly because it's similar to Ruby.
 But yeah, it's not impossible for you to show up and to learn these two languages and become a core developer if that is your goal.
-Note that there isn't just Bitcoin core and I think that's important to underline.
+Note that there isn't just Bitcoin Core and I think that's important to underline.
 There are many other valuable projects in the space besides Bitcoin Core.
-There are wallets, miners, lightning implementations, lightning development, specification, bolts, bips.
+There are wallets, miners, lightning implementations, lightning development, specification, bolts, BIPs.
 There are many super valuable projects.
-It doesn't have to be Bitcoin core and even it doesn't have to be open source, you could work on closed source.
+It doesn't have to be Bitcoin Core and even it doesn't have to be open source, you could work on closed source.
 There's lots of jobs out there now for Bitcoin Developers, and it doesn't just have to be a developer, you could also find a place for yourself if you're a product manager, a designer, a writer, we need people like that in the space.
 Maybe not on Bitcoin Core, which is just developers, but in other areas.
 Or you could become a startup founder.